Back to Arky

 Storefront Setup

-Storefronts should use createArkyStore.
-It is a framework-agnostic layer on top of the SDK and exposes reactive Nano Store state.
+Storefronts should use initialize.
+It is a framework-agnostic SDK helper that exposes reactive Nano Store state.

 baseUrl: import.meta.env.PUBLIC_ARKY_API_URL,